Gitorious-backup/gitorious-wiki/CodingStyleGuide.markdown

     \#baz p#quux span.foo {
         ...
     }
-* Opening brace on the same line as the selector
+* Opening brace is on the same line as the selector.

 HTML
 --------------------

-* 2 spaces indendation
-* No tabs
+* **2-space indent.
+No tabs.**
-* Prefer to indent deep nesting on a newline+indent, so the structure is easier to follow
+* Prefer to indent deep nesting on a newline + indent, so the structure is easier to follow.